Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-6/_posts/2017-01-12-form-basics.md

 ```

 Look what we did here!
-We created a simple, yet pretty bland form!
+We created a basic yet pretty bland form!
 So, challenge yourself to add more fields.
 Did it work?
 Great!

 <div id="jotted-demo-1" class="jotted-theme-stacked"></div>